 Fitbit smartwatches are excellent and much cheaper alternatives to the Apple Watch.
-It’s reasonable to consider the likes of the Sense and the Versa 3 as viable devices to use alongside the iPhone.
-But can you connect Fitbit devices to Apple’s smartphones?
+It’s reasonable to consider the Sense 2 and Versa 4 viable devices alongside the iPhone.
+But can you connect Fitbit devices to Apple smartphones?
 We’ll answer all that and more below.

 JUMP TO KEY SECTIONS

 Even though Fitbit is now under Google ownership, the company’s devices still support most iPhones.

 The two devices will happily work if the iPhone in question runs at least iOS 15.
 This means you can use a Fitbit with your phone if you own an iPhone 6S series or newer.
 If you have a phone not running at least iOS 15, you won’t be able to use your Fitbit with it.

 How to connect your Fitbit to your iPhone

 - First, you’ll need to download the Fitbit app on your iPhone.
 You’ll use it to connect your Fitbit device to your phone.